 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
 We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing issued by ICAI and deemedto be prescribed under section 143(10) of the Companies Act 2013 to the extentapplicable to an audit of internal financial controls both applicable to an audit ofInternal Financial Controls and both issued by the Institute of Chartered Accountants ofIndia.
 Those Standards and the Guidance Note require that we comply with ethicalrequirements and plan and perform the audit to obtain reasonable assurance about whetheradequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all material respects.

 Our audit involves performing procedures to obtain audit evidence about the adequacy ofthe internal financial controls system over financial reporting and their operatingeffectiveness.

-depend on the auditor's judgment including the assessment ofthe risks of material misstatement ofthe financial statements whether due to fraud orerror.
+depend on the auditor's judgment including the assessment of the risks of materialmisstatement of the financial statements whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our audit opinion on the Company's internal financial controls systemover financial reporting.

-In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlswere operating effectively as at March 31 2018 based on the assessment of controlsessential components of internal over financial reporting stated in the Guidance Notecarried out by the Company and representation to that effect is made available to us bythe Company.
+In our opinion the Company has in all material respects an adequate internalfinancial controls system over financial reporting and such internal financial controlswere operating effectively as at March 31 2021 based on the assessment of essentialcomponents of internal controls over financial reporting stated in the Guidance Notecarried out by the Company and representation to that effect is made available to us bythe Company.